jacksonpradolima/SPMF/README.md

 and then choose "Run file".
  4. That's it!
 You can modify the test files to take other files as input or change the parameters of the algorithms.

+# License

+The code is licensed under the open-source GNU GPL version 3 license.

 # Citation